ElianCodes/ElianCodes-frontend/src/pages/blog/22-08-10-deploy-firebase-using-github-actions.md

 ![Screenshot of Firebase console preview channel](<https://i.imgur.com/fHIrSdP.png>)

-> ⚠️ Also don't forget to add the rest of your `.env` secrets to Github! ⚠  ️
+> ⚠️ Also don't forget to add the rest of your `.env` secrets to Github actions! ⚠  ️

 ### Production deployment

 The Production deployment is actually almost the same as the staging workflow (depending on your commands).
 This time, just replace the `channelId` to `live` & delete the `expiration`.
 Be sure to change te `on` action as well!